 Younger children need 10-12 hours of sleep each night and high school students need around eight to nine hours.
 Talk to students about why getting enough sleep is important for their physical and mental health.

 Some students don’t have an adult at home who they feel they can turn to in times of need.
 Encourage students to talk to you about their feelings so you can work through any concerns they may have.
-During remote learning, keep the communication going through email, online chat, text message, virtual meeting spaces, or an old-fashioned phone call.
+If needed, keep the communication going through email, online chat, or virtual meeting spaces.

 Helping students find ways to manage their stress will be a skill they will use throughout their lives.
 We hope these de-stressing tips are helpful as you teach students about stress and help them learn strategies that work for them!
 If you’d like to read more about the relationship between stress and social and emotional learning, download our whitepaper, Reducing Educator and Student Stress with SEL, by filling out the form below.